csyongdu/starter-academic/content/publication/Su-2021-lipreading/index.md

 ---
-title: Learning from the Master: Distilling Cross-modal Advanced Knowledge for Lip Reading
+title: "Learning from the Master: Distilling Cross-modal Advanced Knowledge for Lip Reading"

 authors:
 - Sucheng Ren